flammie/omorfi/docs/paradigms/NOUN/51raitisilma.markdown

 ---
 ### ` NOUN_51raitisilma `

-Optimisation hack for exceptional compound ’raitisilma’ that inflects in all parts with agreement
+* _Optimisation hack for exceptional compound ’raitisilma’_
-* harmony: back
-* upos: NOUN
-* kotus_av: None
-* possessive: False
-* clitics: False
-* deletion: isilma
-* pos: NOUN
+* Universal POS is NOUN and legacy POS is NOUN
-* stem_vowel: None
-* plurale_tantum: False
-* grade_dir: weaken
-* stem_diphthong: None
-* suffix_regex: raitisilma
+* suffixes use back vowel harmony
-* kotus_tn: 51
+* KOTUS paradigm used in their dictionary is 51
+* The lemmas must end in * isilma * (which will be deleted to form an invariant stub) and the regex matching the lemma is ` raitisilma `

+### 51raitisilma wordforms